Our Drive-Ups Are Open

-For your safety and ours, we encourage you to make an appointment to speak with a personal banker or lender in order to limit the time you spend in the bank.
+For your safety and ours, we ask that you make an appointment to speak with a personal banker or lender in order to limit the time you spend in the bank.

 FMB is here for you...

 We feel communication between our customers, employees and community is very crucial.
-We have created this page as a means to keep everyone informed.
-We will send emails to those who have opted to receive communication through that channel.
 As always, the FMB staff is available to assist you as we go through this uncertain time.

 We strongly encourage you to use our digital tools and other resources for self-service banking and 24/7 account access.
 You can access your accounts by using our Online Banking or by using the Mobile App at your convenience.
 From there, you can make payments, view transactions, check balances, locate an ATM and more.